blclo/DeepLearningInComputerVision/P2_Gans/README.md

 I have collected 20 images of people wearing sunglasses and 20 of people without.
 Afterwards, their latent representations have been learned using the projector.py script.
 Once done, it is possible to learn the latent direction training an SVM classifier.
 For this we can use the source code found in the `src` directory.

 ## Generating images from text prompt using CLIP
+CLIP (Contrastive Language-Image Pretraining) is a neural network model that enables cross-modal understanding between images and text.
+CLIP is pretrained on a large corpus of publicly available image-text data from the internet.
+The model learns to encode both images and text into fixed-length representations using a combination of convolutional neural networks (CNNs) for images and transformer models for text.

+Contrastive learning is a key aspect of CLIP.
+During pretraining, CLIP learns to align similar pairs of image-text examples while pushing apart dissimilar pairs.
+CLIP maps images and text into a shared joint embedding space, where semantically similar images and text are located closer to each other compared to dissimilar pairs.

 1. `!git clone https://github.com/vipermu/StyleCLIP`
 2. `%cd StyleCLIP`
 3. Install the requirements: